The Admission Process

 No student who has attended another graduate institution and earned less than a cumulative 3.00 GPA on a 4.00 scale will be admitted to graduate study at the University of Central Arkansas.

 Subject to the approval of the Graduate Dean and the appropriate department chair, a maximum of six hours of transfer graduate credit of grade B or above from another accredited institution may be accepted in UCA graduate degree programs requiring only the minimum 30 hours.
 In programs requiring 39 or more hours, a maximum of 15 hours of graduate credit of grade B or above may be transferred from another accredited institution, subject to the approval of the Graduate Dean and the appropriate department chair.
+If graduate credit earned at an accredited institution is equivalent to and constitutes a logical part of the student’s program, transfer of credit above the established policy may be allowed when recommended by the student’s major professor/advisor, advisory committee, and department chair, and when approved by the dean of the Graduate School.

 All transfer hours must be in courses for which an equivalent UCA course exists, and no transfer hours may be in extension or correspondence work.
 A minimum of 24 hours credit in residence at the University of Central Arkansas is required.